KyleTryon/techsquidtv.com-vue/content/blog/Ditching_WordPress.md

 Admittedly, this screen shot was taken after a small optimization pass where I enabled lazy-loading of images and videos.
 So while not quite my _first_ pass, with little effort we have at minimum matched and in some ways exceeded the performance of the premium WordPress theme.

-<nuxt-picture src="./posts/img/nuxt-v-wordpress-speed.jpg" alt="Speed comparison old WordPress Website vs. new Nuxt site" fit="contain"></nuxt-picture>
+<nuxt-picture src="./posts/img/nuxt-v-wordpress-speed.jpg" alt="Speed comparison old WordPress Website vs. new Nuxt site" fit="contain" alt="wordpress vs nuxt speed comparison"></nuxt-picture>

 Post-launch, maybe by the time you are reading this, I plan to get all of these in the high 90's without sacrificing any of the experience.
 As it turns out, most of the issues pretty much all stem from loading YouTube thumbnails.